oneThousand1000/HairMapper/README.md

 # Testing

-Directly use our pre-train model for hair removal.
+Directly use our pretrained model for hair removal.

 Real images should be extracted and aligned using DLib and a function from original FFHQ dataset preparation step, you can use the [image align code](https://github.com/Puzer/stylegan-encoder/blob/master/align_images.py) provided by [stylegan-encoder](https://github.com/Puzer/stylegan-encoder).